pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1040 Python Scripting

+I want to do a deep dive in python scripting, in my work we make a lot of manual process than I think with a little of knowledge of scripting, we can save a lot of time and make a less more that this manual process.

 ##### Day 1038, 1039 Deep Learning Day

 In my work today was a Deep Learning Day this day was great I learn a lot of things IA, Cloud Computing, Quantum